-MP3s for the music on this page will be found either in the ENSEMBLE CROSS REFERENCES (above menu heading) or in the pages for individual instruments.
+Please Note: Audio Samples for the pieces listed on this page can be found either in the Ensemble Cross References section or in the pages for individual instruments.

 Amazing Grace (2002) 4 min.
 Arrangement of the well known hymn for trumpet clarinet, and piano.
 CMC